midarrlabs/midarr-server/README.md

 There is currently no initial server setup for walking through setting everything up, including the first user / admin account.

-You must manually setup the first user account by inserting an entry into the postgres database, and setting the `is_admin` flag to `true`
+You must manually setup the first user account by inserting an entry into the postgres database, and setting the `is_admin` flag to `true`.
 Use https://bcrypt-generator.com/ to encrypt your password.

+Using the admin account, go to the `Settings` page to configure your integration.

 ## Contributing